igorkll/esp32_opencomputers/README.md

 * screen.getAspectRatio returns the actual aspect ratio of the display
 * all work with esp-idf is done in the "hal.h" and "hal.c" files so that the code can be easily adapted to different platforms and peripherals
 * supports unicode
-* the EEPROM size is 32 kilobytes
 * to simulate the right mouse button, use a long press at one point of the screen
 * computer case LEDs are supported
+* a large number of settings in config.h
+* hardware on/off/reboot buttons are supported
+* self-locking power is supported

 ## warnings
 * the project can only be compiled by the GCC compiler